nsipplswezey/VoltAGE/README.md

 - [x] Deep belief trained on relevant object set (two objects)

-- [ ] Zero touch UI reacts to camera targets (currently being rebuilt)
+- [x] Zero touch UI reacts to camera targets

 ## Selected Dev Notes + Rationale:
 v0.0.1 intent was test of critical technologies: react-native and DeepBelief.
 Can we get up and running?
 Confirmed.